sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 {% include image-gallery.html images="art.jpeg" height="600" %}

-*Multicolor wall-art design prepared in the slicer with separate material assignments for each visual element.*
+*Multicolor wall art design prepared in the slicer with separate material assignments for each visual element.*

 This type of project requires balancing visual detail with manufacturability.
 Thin outlines, small color regions, and narrow features must be large enough for the nozzle to reproduce cleanly while preserving the appearance of the original artwork.